anquanscan/sec-tools/README.md

 [cryptofile](https://github.com/Ashwin697/cryptofile): Cryptofile is develop for encrypting and decrypting important files with password to protect their data and then download the file and if there a need to read the encrypted file in future then they can decrypt the downloaded file there is blog where user can read latest security threat
 [Nullify](https://github.com/notplu/Nullify): One of the BEST up to date iReady hacks.
 Similar to iReady Overload.
 [inspec-aws-baseline](https://github.com/centriascolocation/inspec-aws-baseline): InSpec AWS Baseline Profile
 [hackypi](https://github.com/nimarty/hackypi): A plattform to solve security challenges and train your cybersecurity skills
+[mintotp](https://github.com/susam/mintotp): Minimal TOTP generator in 20 lines of Python